 Program Philosophy and Benefits

 Cedar Crest Hospital has been helping people successfully recover from chemical dependency and mental illness for over 25 years.
 Our caring and compassionate staff has the experience and knowledge to help all children, teens, adults, and older adults who come to us for care.
-Our serene campus nestled in the foothills of the Great Smokey Mountains is the ideal place to begin the journey to recovery.
+Our serene campus n is the ideal place to begin the journey to recovery.
 At Cedar Crest, our goal is to help all of our patients reach the maximum potential that allows them to once again be fully functioning members in their community.
 We focus on individual strengths, making sure to build people up so that they can once again be happy and successful in life.

 Treatment Options at Cedar Crest Hospital